gvwilson/sensibleadventures/maddy-roo/old.md

-and Dockety had to swerve around fallen branches and the few clumps of weeds tough enough to have broken through the road, but for the first time in her life Maddy felt her fur actually blown back by speed.
+and Dockety had to swerve around fallen branches and the few clumps of weeds tough enough to have broken through the road, but for the first time in her life Maddy felt her fur actually blowing in the wind of their speed.
 "Woo hoo!" she whooped.
 It was too big to be afraid of.

 Without warning a pair of thin green lines of light lanced out from either side of Dockety's eyes.
-The bot's head began snapping from side to side, left-right-left-right, sweeping the lasers across the pavement to trace a picture of its bumps and cracks in the darkness.
+The bot's head began snapping from side to side again, left-right-left-right, sweeping the lasers across the pavement to trace a picture of its ups and downs in the darkness.
 It reminded Maddy of the rubbings her father used to make by putting a piece of paper over something and going back and forth over it with a pencil to bring out the shape underneath.

-As the last dregs of daylight drained away and the stars came out they passed under a line of ruined arches that stretched from one horizon to the other.
+As the last of the daylight faded away and the stars began to come out they passed under a line of ruined arches that stretched from one horizon to the other.
 A half-sunken metal sphere as big as a house was next, and then a tangle of concrete and bent bars that the villagers just called "the thing".
-Maddy had heard about all of them from travelers and by eavesdropping on the militia patrols that the mayor occasionally sent along the highway to see whether trouble was brewing.
+Maddy had heard about all of them from travelers and by eavesdropping on militia patrols that the mayor occasionally sent along the highway to see whether trouble was brewing.
 She had dreamed of seeing them herself,